freenas/freenas-docs/userguide/themes.rst

 .. _custom_theme__general_options:

-.. table:: General Options for the Custom Theme
+.. table:: General Options for a New Theme
    :class: longtable

    +-------------------+-----------+------------------------------------------------------------------------------------------+